top of page

 Anne Kiwia (Dar es Salaam)

-"Her team of ladies she calls Warriors are strong and smart, hardworking and well practiced in overcoming obstacles.
+"Her team of ladies she call Warriors are strong and smart, hardworking and well practiced in overcoming obstacles.
 Together they are a community of queens that are inspired to dream big..."
-Anne Kiwia
+Anne Kiw

 Artisan Collective